TPolanco/Exploring-Airbnb-InterestPoints-NYC/README.md

 ### Welcome!

+I created this project to explore the relationship between NYC Airbnb listings and interest points using SQL, Python, and Tableau.

 To begin, please access the Jupyter Notebook (the .ipynb file).
 I've outlined my steps for this project there!

 Some quick pointers: